strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 If this proposal is considered valid, doing such a change on the `KafkaRebalance` custom resource would help the proposal itself because the operator should not copy over the entire configuration from the settings resource to the rebalance resource but just set the settings reference.
 Of course, such a change would need a different proposal to be approved before this one.

-It is also worth mentioning that the additional `KafkaRebalanceSettings` custom resource doesn't bring any additional complexity to the operator in terms of watching, reacting and processing.
+It is also worth mentioning that the additional `KafkaRebalanceSettings` custom resource doesn't add much complexity to the operator in terms of watching, reacting and processing.
 The operator doesn't have any Kubernetes watch on the creation or update of such a resource.
 It can be only referenced by a `KafkaRebalance` custom resource so its creation doesn't trigger any action by the operator.
-The same happens when the `KafkaRebalanceSettings` custom resource is updated: no action is triggered for the operator, its updated content will be used only when a rebalancing is requested via a `KafkaRebalance` custom resource referencing those settings.
+The operator only reads the `KafkaRebalanceSettings` resource and generates a new `KafkaRebalance` resource when the cluster is being scaled.

 ### Extending the `Kafka.status` field with auto-rebalancing related state

 The auto-rebalancing, together with the scaling action, can take several reconciliations to finish.
-For this reason, taking into account cluster operator crashes as well, there is the need to save some state about it.
+For this reason, taking into account cluster operator might crash as well, we need to save some information about the state of the auto-rebalancing operation.
-The `Kafka` custom resource is extended by adding a new `status.cruiseControl.autoRebalance` field.
+The `Kafka` custom resource is extended by adding a new `status.autoRebalance` field.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2